The New Fire TV Finally Offers a Decent Streaming Experience

 When Chromecast with Google TV arrived on the scene this year, Google gave other $50 streaming devices a run for their money.
 It’s well designed, snappy, and delivers clean and organized recommendations with a layout that just works.
 At the time, both the Roku and Fire TV experiences seemed clunky by comparison.
 But the new Fire TV update offers a far better experience for the Alexa set who prefer it to other streaming devices, with new navigation tools for finding content, the addition of user profiles for more customized viewing, and a vastly improved home screen.
 Fire TV Stick Lite and third-generation Fire TV Stick users will get it first, and Amazon has said other devices will get the update in early 2021.

 The first thing existing Fire TV users will notice is a reorganization of apps, menus, and content.
 Rather than the primary navigation features being situated at the top of the home screen, they now appear closer to the middle under a spotlight banner for content and feature promotion.
-This new menu is also where you’ll find icons for your primary apps, with a “more” button to the right next that will bring up the rest.
+This new menu is also where you’ll find icons for your primary apps, with a “more” button to the right that will bring up the rest.
 I quite liked this design, as I find I generally only hop between four or five primary apps at any given time depending on what I’ve been watching.
 Below this row on the home screen, you’ll find categories for “next up,” recently used apps, Prime originals, live and upcoming events, recommendations for ad-supported IMDb TV content (which is owned by Amazon and appears everywhere on Fire TV), as well as genre- and app-specific content suggestions.

 The primary navigation menu has been pared down from its previous iteration.
 To the left of the home tab, you’ll now see a library tab.
 This is where Fire TV will file your watchlist selections, rentals, and purchases.
 To the right of the home tab, you’ll see new “find” and “live” options.
 Amazon axed its TV and movie tabs from the old experience and nested them under its “find” discovery screen.
 This is where you’ll be able to search for apps, TV shows, movies, and free content, as well as content by genre category.
 This, to me, was one of the best decisions Amazon made with respect to content discovery, although ads and promoted Amazon-owned content still appear throughout these categories—something I hated about the previous experience that managed to carry over here.
 Is it unbearable?
 No. But it is still a big differentiator between the experience you get with Fire TV and, say, Apple TV.